inno-se/the-guide/README.md

 [Link](https://github.com/orgs/inno-swp-2025/projects/5)

-This project shows when the team plans to work on type `Epic` issues and by which milestone they will be completed.
+This project allows for planning and tracking the progress of type `Epic` issues.

 ### Limitations